-You can find more information about the extra support available at Admiral Lord Nelson School on the below link:
+You can find more information about the extra support available at Admiral Lord Nelson School on this page

-Please contact Mr L Morgan (SENCO and Director of Alternative Provision) or Mr S Fenner (Assistant Headteacher: Inclusivity) in the first instance, either through Reception or using the contact page on this site.
+Please contact Mr S Fenner (SENCO and Director of Alternative Provision) or Mr S Fenner (Assistant Headteacher: Inclusivity) in the first instance, either through Reception or using the contact page on this site.

 Our SEND Governor is Ms Justeen White who can be contacted through the Reception at School 02392 364536.

-The school’s complaints policy can be found here or requested from Reception.
+The school’s complaints policy can be found below or requested from Reception.